 by Richard Marshall.

-The proposed solution is incoherent, given what he says in his second statement about the significant majority of Muslims being in tune with his vision of modernity.
-If the problem is how to get organised then why focus on changing worldviews?
-He’s just said that most of them have the right worldview.
-They agree with his vision of modernity and are quite compatible with it.
-His thinking here seems, to use his own term, ‘disorganised.’
-Overlooking the internal incoherence of Blair’s comments,however, there’s a more significant tendency in this, and one that he shares with many commentators on both the left and right.
-That is that it is best to look at Islam through the prism of its ideology.
+A significant tendency of commentators is to assume that it is best to look at Islam through the prism of its ideology.
 But what if that’s a mistake?
 What if the peculiar features of Islam make it more enlightening to look at it in terms of the institutions that sustain it.
 This is why it’s worth going back and rereading Gellner’s old book, because that’s what he suggests.
 Ernest Gellner’s Muslim Society reminds us that analysis of the religious ideology is not the whole story.
 But on top of suggesting we examine the religion’s sustaining institutions, he also points out that when we are looking at the Islamic ideology we might find it helpful if we notice that there isn’t one.
 There are two.

 The idiomatic or stylistic contrast between the scholarly, puritanical Islamicists of the cities with their theology of the Book, on the one hand, and the pugnacious, tribal warriors in the mountains and deserts and their religion of the Saints, on the other hand, is stark.
 It is a contrast between Islamic John Knox’s and Islamic Nietzscheans and one that offers a much wider set of options for Muslims as modernity encroaches than many seem to think.
 Those who argue that Islam has only a limited repertoire and can’t be compatibile with modernity ignore the millions of Muslims who are already living in modern liberal and pluralistic societies and also this range of options for Muslim society from within Islam itself.

 A spectre of one is haunting the other.
 It is an old spirit, an authentic ghost with claims at least as legitimate as its dominant rival.
 The spirit shimmers out of memories of the maraboutic hedra, the cult of saints, those local festivals that had once been the predominant form of Islam for a rural, tribal society articulated in terms of clans and segments, and one well placed to mediate between town and countryside.
 Ecstatic rituals, dances, music, rural festivals, local shrines, the mingling of the profane and sacred gave this religious style a distinctly sexy, earthy, Apollonian feel.
 It is a spirit that has been hidden for so long that any visibility comes as a bit of a shock, both to insiders and outsiders.
 It is a spirit that was lost from view because of the peculiar social transformations faced by those places in which it had for so long thrived.
 Its features were ill-suited to the introduction of modernity and the preservation of self identity in the face of foreign colonial pressures.
 It is still hidden, but maybe in plain sight.
-Perhaps it’s Apollonian, Nietzschean materiality has within it strands that, weirdly, are not obviously incompatible with non-bourgeoise elements of a modern urban modernity, and antinomian types from within the bourgeoise, who may find a dour ascetic puritanicalism (of any stripe – religious or secular) unappealing.
-And most obviously it is apparent in the warrior groups and their ethic of solidarity that are currently fighting in Afghanistan.
+Perhaps its Dionysian, Nietzschean materiality has within it strands that, weirdly, are not obviously incompatible with non-bourgeoise elements of a modern urban modernity, and antinomian types from within the bourgeoise, who may find a dour ascetic puritanicalism (of any stripe – religious or secular) unappealing.
+And most obviously it is apparent in warrior groups.

 Nietzsche famously developed a materialist philosophy that went head to head with the dominant ascetic style of life that in developed modern societies has been regarded as a norm.
 He linked the ascetic with Monotheism and the deification of Truth ratified by Plato and Socrates, spread as a lifestyle by Christianity and continued in secular guise as a set of norms for cognition, technology and economic life in our predominantly modern urban setting.
 Nietzsche proposed an alternative style of life, the Apollonian, seeing its roots in Homeric pre-Socratic philosophy and underpinned by advances in scientific materialism that undermined the metaphysical and ontological justifications for asceticism.